robharmer3/AppleGame/README.md

-Hello.
+# Phaser Game
+## Apple Game

+### Description
 Here is my first attempt using Phaser.
 I followed this fantastic YouTube video I found... https://www.youtube.com/watch?v=0qtg-9M3peI

+The tech that I used for this game was:
+- Phaser
+- Node.js

+### How to play?
 To play it please follow these instruction:

 1) Fork this repo.